Universal-Basic-Compute/serenissima/backend/docs/ais.md

 - Provides lease income to land owners (including other players)
 - Reduces the Vigesima Variabilis tax rate on developed lands

+### Lease Adjustments

+**Implementation**: `backend/ais/adjustleases.py`
+**Schedule**: Daily at 9:00 PM UTC

+AI users strategically adjust lease amounts for buildings on their lands:

+#### Process:

+1. The script identifies all users marked as AI in the system
+2. For each AI user, it analyzes:
+   - Lands they own
+   - Buildings they own
+   - Buildings on lands they own (potentially owned by others)
+   - Current lease amounts, income, and maintenance costs

+3. For each AI user, the system:
+   - Prepares a comprehensive data package with financial information
+   - Sends this data to the Kinos Engine API for analysis
+   - Receives lease adjustment decisions from the AI

+4. When lease adjustments are made:
+   - Building records are updated with new lease amounts
+   - Building owners receive notifications about the changes
+   - Reasons for adjustments are provided to maintain transparency

+5. An admin notification is created with statistics about all lease adjustments, showing the changes made by each AI user

+#### Economic Impact:

+The AI lease adjustment system:
+- Creates a more dynamic and responsive real estate market
+- Allows AI landowners to optimize their income from leases
+- Provides market signals about the value of different locations
+- Encourages strategic building placement by players
+- Simulates the economic negotiations that would occur in a real market

 ## AI User Management

 AI users are created and managed through the Airtable database: